-- If you do not understand how a specific control functions, or have not yet thoroughly read the FEATURES AND CONTROLS section, do so now. - Do NOT attempt to operate the unit without first becoming familiar with the location and function of all controls. - While sitting in the operator's seat, engage the parking brake, make sure the PTO switch is disengaged, and the ground speed control levers are locked in the neutral position. - 2.
+- If you do not understand how a specific control functions, or have not yet thoroughly read the Features & Controls section, do so now. - Do NOT attempt to operate the tractor without first becoming familiar with the location and function of all controls. - 1.
+While sitting in the operator's seat, engage the parking brake and make sure the PTO switch is disengaged and the ground speed control levers are locked in the neutral position. - 2.
 A warm engine may not require choking.
 Set the engine throttle control to FAST throttle position.
 Then fully close the choke by pulling the knob OUT fully. - 3.
-Insert the key into the ignition switch and turn it to the START position. - 4.
+Insert the key into the ignition switch and turn it to START. - 4.
 After the engine starts, gradually open the choke (push knob down fully).
 Reduce to half throttle speed and allow engine to warm.
-Warm up the engine by running it for at least a minute before engaging the PTO switch or driving the unit.
+Warm up the engine by running it for atleast a minute before engaging the PTO switch or driving the rider.